-Lawrence - Smith - Jeffcoat -
+Lawrence - Smith - Jeffcoat

-Saltzgiver - Weaver
+Saltzgiver - Weaver - Kuhn - Stich

 Background

-It all started with the immigration of Moritz (Lorentz) Lawrence and many others to Philadelphia from Alsace, a German speaking area of now modern-day France.
+It all started with the immigration of Moritz (Lorentz) Lawrence and many others to Philadelphia from Alsace, a German speaking area of now modern-day France

 Legacy